lucylow/Covid_Control/README.md

-For each day in the 180-day evaluation period, the prescriptor is called with the date and weights as specified above, obtaining prescriptions for each region.
-They are evaluated along the two objectives:
-* The standard predictor is called to estimate the number of cases for each region; and
-* The total intervention plan stringency is calculated for each region using the Oxford University Blavatnik School of Government’s COVID-19 Government Response Tracker Stringency Index formula, with the specified weights for the region.

-The weights for each region are drawn from a uniform distribution within [0..1] and normalized to sum up to one.
-The process is repeated three times with different weights and the results are averaged.
-The same three sets of weights are used to evaluate all prescriptors.
-Additionally, a case where all weights are equal is used as a separate base-case evaluation.
-The predictions and stringency will be averaged over the 180-day period to obtain the final objective values (i.e., cases and stringency) for the prescriptor for each region.

-Results with both the base case (with equal weights) and the general case (with random weights)will be presented to the judges as the outcome of the first quantitative evaluation.

 ---
 ## Model Evaluation Results

-JUDGING CRITERIA Equal weighting

 **Innovation to extend scope of challenge **
 Teams who submit and use additional data, intervention plans (such as